kotruta123/XRD-RuntimeTerror-AR-Project/README.md

 ## **🎥 YouTube Videos**
 1. **[AR Video Demonstration](#)**
-   This is a demonstration of how to win the game *[View Video on Youtube](https://www.youtube.com/shorts/FGHSviNCbIQ)*
+   This is a demonstration of the AR project
+   *[View Video on Youtube](https://www.youtube.com/shorts/FGHSviNCbIQ)*